-The Coastal Walkway is a 12km journey to add into your own journey, a promenade par excellence that hugs the sea and grabs your senses all the way from Bell Block to the Te Rewa Rewa Reserve and beyond.
-The beginning alone is a gentle but rewarding stroll or ride through classic Kiwi farmland, before you hit that rugged coastline and make your way south.
+The Coastal Walkway is a 13.2km journey to add to your own journey, a promenade par excellence that hugs the sea and grabs your senses all the way from Bell Block to the Te Rewa Rewa Reserve and beyond.
+The beginning alone is a gentle but rewarding stroll or ride through classic Kiwi farmland before you hit that rugged coastline and make your way south.
 Stroll the stunning structure that is Te Rewa Rewa Bridge, and look up to see Mt Taranaki framed as you could never quite imagine.

 Down to the city proper, you get up close and personal with Len Lye’s Wind Wand, which might be a curious phrase to the uninitiated, but is actually an example of kinetic sculpture in its in situ glory, how the great and celebrated man imagined his work to be.
 The whole walkway is a celebration of the outdoors, with man-made highlights dotted along it to augment the amazing natural landscape.